Oesophageal cancer research

 There is information about research into photodynamic therapy (PDT) for Barrett's oesophagus in the main light therapy section on this page.

 ESD is a new procedure to remove high grade Barrett's oesophagus or a very early oesophageal cancer.
-It is similar to another procedure called an endoscopic mucosal resection (EMR).
-The main difference between the two techniques is that with an EMR the abnormal area is cut out in several pieces whereas with ESD the abnormal area is removed whole with a margin of healthy tissue around it.
+It is similar to another procedure to remove the lining of the oesophagus called an endoscopic mucosal resection (EMR).
+The main difference between the 2 techniques is that with an EMR the abnormal area is cut out in several pieces whereas with ESD the abnormal area is removed whole with a margin of healthy tissue around it.

 Other researchers are looking into using esomeprazole, with or without aspirin, as a way of stopping Barrett’s oesophagus turning into cancer.
 Esomeprazole is a type of drug called a proton pump inhibitor (PPI).
 It reduces the amount of acid produced by the stomach.
 Doctors think that esomeprazole may help to prevent Barrett's oesophagus developing into cancer.
 But they are not sure yet how well it will work.